• Poul Kjaerholm

 Denmark 1926 – 1998

-Verner Panton studied at Odense Technical College before enrolling at the Royal Danish Academy of Fine Arts.
-He worked from 1950-52 in the architectural firm of Arne Jacobsen, and founded an independent studio for architecture and design in 1955.
-His furniture and lighting attracted worldwide acclaim for their geometric forms and fluid lines.
+Verner Panton studied at Odense Technical College before enrolling at the royal Danish Academy of Fine Arts.
+He worked from 1950-52 in the architectural firm of Arne Jacobsen, and founded independent studio for architecture and design in 1955.
+His furniture and lighting attracted worldwide acclaimer their geometric forms and fluid lines.

 George Nelson